 Part D of Livable Oakville set outs the Land Use designations and policies.
-Schedule G (South East Land Use) identifies the subject site and the immediate surroundings as Growth Areas (see Figure 15).
+Schedule G (South East Land Use) identifies the subject site and the immediate surroundings as Growth Area (see Figure 16).

-With respect to the land use designation, Schedule L1 (Midtown Oakville Land Use) designates the subject site as Urban Core (see Figure 16), as are the properties to the east, south and west.
-The lands to the north fall outside of the Midtown Oakville area and are separated by the QEW highway.
+With respect to the land use designation, Schedule L1 (Midtown Oakville Land Use) identifies the subject site as Urban Core (see Figure 17).
+The properties to the immediate east, south and west are also designated Urban Core, whereas the properties to the north fall outside of the Midtown Oakville Secondary Plan area and are separated by the QEW highway.